inria-thoth/cyanure/_sources/welcome.rst.txt

 The recommanded installation procedure is to use either conda or pip.

-The package available on conda and pip are shipped with OpenBLAS and OpenMP except for Windows which does not use OpenMP.
+The package available on pip are shipped with OpenBLAS and OpenMP except for Windows which does not use OpenMP.
-For conda the package is available on conda forge.
+For conda the package is available on conda forge and support every BLAS implementation provided by conda forge.

 You can either install with: